 Chair performance appraisal

-To support an effective appraisal process, NHS Improvement have created a good practice guide.
+To support an effective appraisal process, NHS England have created a good practice guide.

 Here are some principles to consider when conducting effective appraisals of non-executive directors: